 Student Permit Application Information

 - All motor vehicles, including motorcycles, mopeds, and scooters, must be registered with Public Safety and display a current parking permit.
 Parking permits are assigned to a specific vehicle and are not transferable.
-If a second permit is needed for a different vehicle, there is no charge for the second permit, but only one of these two vehicles is permitted on campus at a time.

 - Parking areas are assigned to students, staff, faculty, and visitors.
 Vehicles must be parked only in areas designated by the type of permit displayed.